davepeck/cats-and-dogs-grid/README.md

 🐱 and 🐶 boilerplate makes it super simple to write _and_ deploy simple React + TypeScript front-end sites.
 My daughter and I use it to play with "modern" web development.

 🐱 and 🐶 _automagically_ deploys to the real web!
-When you make changes to the `main` branch and push them to GitHub they are tested and, if successful, automatically deployed to [GitHub Pages](https://pages.github.com) via the magic of [GitHub Actions](https://github.com/features/actions).
+When you make changes to the `main` branch and push them to GitHub they are tested and, if successful, automatically deployed (see below).

 🐱 and 🐶 is best with a clean install of [VSCode](https://code.visualstudio.com).
 The rule is this: if a fresh install of VSCode flags errors in your code, it won't pass its tests, and therefore won't deploy.
+If a fresh install of VSCode is happy with your code, tests _will_ pass.

-Hopefully 🐱 and 🐶 baked enough that you (and your kids) can mostly focus on putting code in the `src/` directory and can ignore the rest.
+Hopefully 🐱 and 🐶 is baked enough that you (and your kids) can mostly focus on putting code in the `src/` directory and can ignore the rest.
 You'll probably want to start by editing `app.tsx` and `index.css`.

 ### Getting set up